 This is your smallest option in this focal length range for E-mount.
 It is also about half the weight and takes 52 mm filters, but unfortunately the non-removable hood ruins the party for filter users.
 Like the NiSi lens reviewed here there are also no electronic contacts and the price is similar.

-The small size also takes it toll: field curvature is high and might be annoying in the field and vignetting is also higher.
+The small size also takes its toll: field curvature is high and might be annoying and vignetting is also higher.

 As I know many of you just scroll down here let me remind you that this was a pre production sample and there may be slight changes for the final production model.